 - Introduction session.
 This typically includes the site visit team, the lead contact from your Organization, the Organizational Official, and other staff members that you would like to invite.
 Team members will describe the accreditation process.
 This is also an ideal time for representatives of your Organization to ask questions.

 - Program overview.
-The program overview is an opportunity for site visitors to ask questions about your organizational structure and how your Human Research Protection Program functions within your Organization.
-Invite the people who are most involved with the overall operation of the Human Research Protection Program.
-Include the lead contact and key managers of the institutional review board, Human Research Protection Program, and compliance oversight.
-Attendees should be able to answer questions and present overviews on how various components of your organization interact.
+The program overview is an opportunity for site visitors to ask questions about your organizational structure and how your Human Research Protection Program (HRPP) functions within your Organization.
+Invite the people who are most involved with the overall operation of the HRPP.
+Include the lead contact and key managers of the institutional review board, HRPP, and compliance oversight.
+Attendees should be able to answer questions and present overviews on how various components of your Organization interact.

 - Interviews.
 These are confidential and are limited to the individuals listed on the agenda, unless other arrangements have been made in advance.

-- Closedout session.
-Site visitors will provide both a high-level overview, including strengths and weaknesess for each Domain, and specific observations about each Standard.
+- Close out session.
+Site visitors will provide both a high-level overview, including strengths and weaknesses for each Domain, and specific observations about each Standard.
 They will mention the types of issues that will be noted in the Draft Site Visit Report.
-Site visitors may provide suggestions but these will not be included in the report.
-Senior leadership as well as individuals who are intimately involved in the operations of your Human Research Protection Program should attend this session.
+Site visitors may provide suggestions, but these will not be included in the report.
+Senior leadership as well as individuals who are intimately involved in the operations of your HRPP should attend this session.

 After the visit

 AAHRPP will provide a Draft Site Visit Report to you within 30 days of the last day of the site visit.
 While waiting for the report, debrief everyone who was interviewed during the site visit.
 This can help you anticipate some of the comments you might see in the Draft Site Visit Report.
 Take a breather, but remain focused on accreditation.
 Review the notes you took during the site visit, and begin working on improvements that will address the observations that the site visitors reported.